-The animal rhythm & listening game would be a perfect activity to go along with some farm songs encouraging the kids to explore and improvise with different percussion instruments and sounds for each animal.
+The animal rhythm & listening game would be a perfect activity to go along with some farm songs.
+Therefore encouraging the kids to explore and improvise with different percussion instruments and sounds to represent each animal.

 How to Play the Animal Rhythm & Listening Game